When I packed up my kitchen for our big move a few years ago, I was embarrassed to discover what I had accumulated in the spice drawer.

 - Extracts: 4 years except for vanilla, which will last forever

 Though it’s best to keep spices in a dry cabinet, you can store larger backup supplies in the fridge or freezer.
 Whole spices can be stored in the freezer for up to three years and ground spices for up to six months.
-Do not store small amounts of spices in the fridge or freezer, as this will trap humidity.
 It is always best to purchase smaller amounts of spices instead of buying in large quantities.

 As for what to do with herbs and spices that truly have exceeded their useful life, here are some clever ideas for how to repurpose them:

 Over-the-hill spices can freshen your carpet, your vacuum too.
 Mix an assortment of old spices like cinnamon, thyme, cloves, and nutmeg—or a blend of rosemary and ginger.
 Sprinkle on the carpet and then vacuum.

 Pro tip: Always test in an inconspicuous place first to make sure the color from the spices won’t stain the carpet.